Jhunted/Flight-Journal-Lab/README.md

 - [X] AAU, I want to view a list of all flights (index view) that displays each flight's airline, flight no., and departure date/time.

 - [X] AAU, I want to create flights by entering the information on a page (new view) that has a form and submitting it.

+- [ ] AAU, when viewing the list of flights, I want to click on a "detail" link displayed next to each flight to view all of the properties for that flight (show view)

+- [ ] AAU, when viewing the details page (show view) for a flight, I want to be able to add a destination for that flight, including its arrival date/time & one of the established airport codes

+- [ ] AAU, when viewing the details page (show view) for a flight, I want to see a list of that flight's destinations (airport & arrival)